code4it-dev/c4it-hugo/content/csharp-tip/22-format-interpolated-strings/index.md

 ## Further readings

-There are too many formats that you can use to convert a value to string, and we cannot explore all of them here.
+There are too many formats that you can use to convert a value to a string, and we cannot explore all of them here.

 But still, you can have a look at several ways to format date and time in C#